shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 Double machine learning is a method that combines machine learning algorithms to estimate treatment effects in causal inference.
 It aims to answer the questions of 'what if'.
 For example, what sales would be if I set the discount to 30%?

-Generally, DML include two steps.
-1) In the first step, we train two separate models to predict the treatment (price) and outcome (sales) using confounding variables, respectively.
-2) In the second step, we estimate the pricing elasticity on the residuals of price and sales from the trained models in the first step.
+Generally, DML include two phases.
+1) In the first phase, we train two separate models to predict the treatment (price) and outcome (sales) using confounding variables, respectively.
+2) In the second phase, we estimate the pricing elasticity on the residuals of price and sales from the trained models.

 Specifically, we want to estimate causal effect, $$\theta$$ using the following equations: